-When you get a kidney transplant, a healthy kidney is placed inside your body to do the work your own kidneys can no longer do.
+When you get a kidney transplant, a healthy kidney is placed inside your body by kidney transplant surgeon in Delhi, India to do the work your own kidneys can no longer do.

 On the plus side, there are fewer limits on what you can eat and drink, but you should follow a heart-healthy diet.
 Your health and energy should improve.
 In fact, a successful kidney transplant may allow you to live the kind of life you were living before you got kidney disease.
 Studies show that people with kidney transplants live longer than those who remain on dialysis.